8 Places to Rent Kicksleds in Minnesota

 Dodge Nature Center

 Sign-up for a kicksledding class at Dodge Nature Center.
-While hourly rentals aren’t currently offered, classes and special events such as the annual winter carnival provide opportunities to try out kicksledding.
+While hourly rentals aren’t currently offered, classes and special events such as the annual winter Festival provide opportunities to try out kicksledding.

 Prairie Woods Environmental Learning Center